We live in a largely binary world of right and wrong.

 Self-love looks like medical treatment in those cases…

-… but the treatment probably won’t stick unless the shame cycle is shifted.
-Unless the mindset changes.
-Unless self-love is integrated.
+… but the treatment probably won’t stick unless the mindset shifts.

 Unless the thoughts of “I’m wrong and bad” are released, and self-approval is reinforced, a relapse is likely.

-Until you start seeing the tangible results…
+Until you start seeing the tangible results:

-• Dropping compulsive behaviors without “trying.”
+• Dropping compulsive behaviors without trying.

-When we stop making ourselves fundamentally wrong, self-sabotage falls away – because we no longer have reason to punish ourselves.
+When we stop making ourselves wrong, self-sabotage falls away – because we no longer have reason to punish ourselves.

 We remember that we are not bad.
-We are not wrong.

-This is an area where morning affirmations, daily meditation, and yoga will not move the needle on their own.
+Morning affirmations, daily meditation, and yoga will not move the needle on their own.

 Nothing can replace the practice of observing your thoughts and shifting them.